-This lovely cottage has Dulux Antique White USA on the walls, which looks lovely as it is in shadow and you can really see the creamy underlying colour.
-The trim in Dulux Vivid White, which is also in the direct sunlight, offers a nice contrast.
+This pretty cottage has Dulux Antique White USA on the walls, which looks lovely as it is in shadow and you can really see the creamy underlying colour.
+The trim in Dulux Vivid White, which is in the direct sunlight and offers a nice contrast.

 View your white exterior paint choice in sunlight

 Do not underestimate the impact that natural sunlight will have on a white exterior scheme.

 This changes significantly around the world as the natural light in England is very different to the strong unforgiving sunlight of Australia.
 The intensity of the sun will vary throughout the country too and will have a greater impact in a rural environment, particularly in the outback, than in a leafy Melbourne suburb.

 So the point that I really want you to take away from this is that colours will vary depending upon where you are, so a white that works well in one environment cannot necessarily be used for another.

 It is also good to remember that some whites will be in shadow, particularly if you have a cottage style home with a wraparound verandah, while the trim may be in the direct sunlight.